InfinityVM/infinityVM-foundry-template/README.md

 #### Making calls to the coprocessor from a contract

-We can call the `square-root.rs` program from our app contract.
+We can call the `square_root.rs` program from our app contract.
 We just need to do two things:

-1. Call `requestJob()` with the program ID of `square-root.rs` from `ProgramID.sol` along with ABI-encoded inputs (the number we want to calculate the square root of).
+1. Call `requestJob()` with the program ID of `square_root.rs` from `ProgramID.sol` along with ABI-encoded inputs (the number we want to calculate the square root of).
-2. Write a `_receiveResult()` function which accepts the output from the `square-root.rs` program and uses it in some application logic.
+2. Write a `_receiveResult()` function which accepts the output from the `square_root.rs` program and uses it in some application logic.

 ![Onchain request flow](images/onchain-request.png)